 Complex global sustainability challenges relating, for example, to problems of increasing poverty; natural resource depletion; energy, water and food (in)security; waste and pollution; climate change; biodiversity loss; rapid urbanisation etc. cannot be understood and addressed using mono-disciplinary approaches only.
 Sustainability is a transdisciplinary challenge.
-Participants will be introduced to the principles and practices of narrative-based transdisciplinary approaches of co-producing knowledge with society / communities in search of integrated solutions to the sustainability challenges facing the African continent today.
+Participants will be introduced to the principles and practices of transdisciplinary research approaches of co-producing knowledge with society / communities in search of integrated solutions to the sustainability challenges facing the African continent today.

-Responding to this challenge, participants will be introduced to the key principles and practices of narrative-based transdisciplinary approaches of co-producing knowledge with society / communities.
+Responding to this challenge, participants will be introduced to the key principles and practices of transdisciplinary approaches of co-producing knowledge with society / communities.
 You will, amongst others, learn and reflect upon:

 • the accountability of science in society and the role it plays in addressing sustainability problems

 • how to define and deal with complex research problems

 • how to formulate theoretical problem statements and research questions in order to contribute to the transition of complex real-world problems and produce new scientific knowledge at the same time